 Emerging markets are subject to greater market volatility, lower trading volume, political and economic instability, uncertainty regarding the existence of trading markets, and more governmental limitations on foreign investment than more developed markets.
 In addition, securities in emerging markets may be subject to greater price fluctuations than securities in more developed markets.
-Investing in emerging markets also involves other risks, including limited availability and reliability of information material to an investment decision, less developed legal systems with fewer security holder rights, and less uniformity in accounting and reporting requirements.
+The Funds may be subject to increased risk of loss caused by difficulties in enforcing contractual obligations through foreign judicial systems and laws, as well as weaker accounting, disclosure and reporting requirements.